jor-din/jor-din/README.md

 ## 🌟 About Me

 Hello, I’m Jordin! </br>
-I’m a data analyst with a background in health science, currently pursuing my master’s in Data Analytics Engineering at Northeastern University '26.
+I’m a data analyst with a background in health science, currently pursuing my master’s in Data Analytics Engineering at Northeastern University ’26.

 I’m passionate about using data to improve healthcare outcomes and support better decision-making.

-I enjoy uncovering insights through SQL, Excel, and Python, and bringing them to life through dashboards and reports.
+Beyond analytics, I’m especially interested in implementation and enablement — helping teams adopt new systems, streamline workflows, and confidently use software tools.
+I enjoy translating technical concepts into practical guidance, onboarding users effectively, and building processes that make technology more accessible and impactful.

 ## 🌱  Projects